-- Don’t miss the Rubik’s cube public toilets!
+- Don’t miss the Rubik’s Cube public toilets!
 (Of course, I had to enter one of these Rubik’s Cube public toilets along the beach.
-The inside is just a bathroom, but the exterior is still fun to look at.
+I was so disappointed to find the inside is just a bathroom, but the exterior is still fun to look at.

 Final thoughts on Geraldton

 Geraldton port is not big enough for the mid-sized cruise ship that we arrived on.
 Therefore, the ship drops an anchor and shuttles passengers to shore.

 Just a warning, there are lots of flies in Geraldton in late spring.

 Geraldton was one of six ports as we sailed around the top of Australia on Royal Caribbean’s Radiance of the Seas.
 The prior stop was Port Hedlands, and we will disembark at the next port which is Perth, Australia.